Latest posts by Alan Lam (see all)

 There’s more going on behind the scenes.

-For instance, through the purchase of hand cream, the customer is actually alleviating their fear of wrinkles, so that they can feel young and pretty again.
+For instance, through the sale of a hand cream tub, the customer is actually alleviating their fear of wrinkles, so that they can feel young and pretty again.

 Now, it’s over to you.